mibur1/psy111/book/statistics/5_Path_Modelling/2_Example.md

 ## Model Output

 ### Objective and Optimization

+The first ouput we looked at after defining the model was `info`, which contains general information about the model fit:

 - **Objective Function**: Maximum Likelihood with Weights (MLW).
 - **Optimization Algorithm**: Sequential Least Squares Quadratic Programming (SLSQP).